 Without the creative idea of others, we wouldn’t have libraries to search for images that fit our needs.
-The perfect lighting, or even context of a situation to assist in conveying a message for us.
+The perfect lighting, or even the context of a situation to assist in conveying a message for us.

 Challenges of Print Production

-The most difficult of things is reviewing it and thinking how the eye (or many eyes) will interpret it.
+The most difficult of things is reviewing it and thinking about how the eye (or many eyes) will interpret it.

 Why are you seeing certain things pop more?
 Does this follow the brief?
 Is this going to look great?
 Is this what the creatives were envisioning?

 By default, there are some colors people seem to notice more or even like more – we must make sure given the brief and the creative vision that we are following those – just because I like warmer tones doesn’t mean we run with more magenta.

 I’ve worked on projects that had every color imageable and some with fifty shades of K.